-$1 Million winning Powerball ticket sold in Spooner
+$1 million winning Powerball ticket sold in Spooner

-MADISON — A $1 million winning ticket was sold at the Spooner Marathon, 730 S. River St., in Spooner for the Jan.
-17 Powerball drawing.
+SPOONER – A $1 million winning ticket was sold at the Spooner Marathon, 730 S. River St. (near Schmitz's Economart) in Spooner for the Monday, Jan.
+17, Powerball drawing.

 Post a comment as